-- New button: Opens a separate Manage Server Connections dialog to create a new connection.
-This dialog provides two tabs in addition to the Connection tab: Remote Management and System Profile - Delete, Duplicate, Move Up, and Move Down buttons: Operations used to manage the existing connections. - Test Connection button: Tests the selected MySQL connection and reports the connection status.
-It also reports whether or not SSL is enabled.
+Opens a separate Manage Server Connections dialog to create a new connection.
+This dialog provides two tabs in addition to the Connection tab: Remote Management and System Profile

+• Delete, Duplicate, Move Up, and Move Down

+Operations used to manage the existing connections.

+Test Connection

+Tests the selected MySQL connection and reports the connection status.
+It also reports which encryption protocol and cipher MySQL Workbench uses to enable SSL.